HB7 Alabama 2010 1st Special Session

 - Campaign contributions and expenditures, Secretary of State required to maintain electronic database searchable by the public

-This bill would exempt the Bayou La Batre Clinic, Incorporated, from any state, county, and municipal sales and use taxes.
+HB7 would exempt Bayou La Batre Clinic, Incorporated, from all state, county, and municipal sales and use taxes and exempt all property owned and used by the clinic from ad valorem taxes.

-This bill would exempt all property owned and used by the Bayou La Batre Clinic, Incorporated, from any state, county, and local ad valorem taxes.
+- Exempts all property owned and used by Bayou La Batre Clinic, Incorporated from any state, county, and local ad valorem taxes.

 - Subjects